 CRA Investments.
 The Bank also makes investments to satisfy its obligations under the CRA.
-At December 31, 2020, the Bank had three such investments:
+At December 31, 2021, the Bank had four such investments:

-- The Bank's equity securities included a \$9.6 million investment in the CRA Fund, a mutual fund which invests in fixed-income securities which qualify under the CRA investment test.
-This has been a long-standing investment for the Bank - The Bank held a \$1.0 million long-term subordinated debt investment in the BlueHub Community Loan Fund (formerly Boston Community Loan Fund).
+- The Bank's equity securities included a \$9.3 million investment in the CRA Fund, a mutual fund which invests in fixed-income securities which qualify under the CRA investment test.
+This has been a long-standing investment for the Bank. - The Bank held a \$1.0 million long-term subordinated debt investment in the BlueHub Community Loan Fund (formerly Boston Community Loan Fund).
 This has been a long-standing investment for the Bank and is accounted for in other assets, included in the Consolidated Balance Sheets. - The Bank has a commitment to make a \$1.0 million investment in the Washington Housing Initiative Impact Pool LLC, an investment vehicle that provides low cost loans to acquire and develop affordable workforce housing in Washington D.C.
-As of December 31, 2020, \$135,000 of this commitment had been called by the Investment Manager.
-This investment is accounted for in other assets, included in the Consolidated Balance Sheets.
+As of December 31, 2021, \$252,000 of this commitment had been called by the Investment Manager.
+This investment is accounted for in other assets, included in the Consolidated Balance Sheets. - The Bank has a commitment to make a \$5.0 million subordinated debt investment in The San Francisco Housing Accelerator Fund (the "Fund"), an investment vehicle that provides low cost loans to acquire and develop affordable workforce housing in San Francisco.
+As of December 31, 2021, none of this commitment had been called by the Fund.

 Federal Home Loan Bank Stock.
-The Bank holds FHLB stock which, at December 31, 2020, totaled \$19.3 million.
-As a member of the FHLB, the Bank is required to maintain an investment in FHLB stock that approximates 5% of FHLB advances.
+The Bank holds FHLB stock which, at December 31, 2021, totaled \$29.9 million.
+As a member of the FHLB, the Bank is required to maintain an investment in FHLB stock that approximates 5% of FHLB advances outstanding.

 Bank-Owned Life Insurance.
 The Bank has an investment in bank-owned life insurance ("BOLI") which insures the life of a current Bank officer.
-At December 31, 2020, the policies had a cash surrender value of \$12.7 million.
+At December 31, 2021, the policies had a cash surrender value of \$13.0 million.